biolab/orange3/doc/widgets/bioinformatics/volcanoplot.md

 -----------

 [**Volcano plot**](https://en.wikipedia.org/wiki/Volcano_plot_(statistics)) is a graphical method for visualizing changes in replicate data.
-The widget plots a binary logarithm of fold-change on x-axis versus [statistical significance](https://en.wikipedia.org/wiki/Statistical_significance) (negative base 10 logarithm of p-value) on the y-axis.
+The widget plots a binary logarithm of fold-change on the x-axis versus [statistical significance](https://en.wikipedia.org/wiki/Statistical_significance) (negative base 10 logarithm of p-value) on the y-axis.